m033010041/vim_plugin/README.md

     $ git clone https://github.com/m033010041/vim_plugin.git

-## backup your original vim config
+## Backup your original vim config

 if you dont have .vimrc, you can ignore this step

     $ cd
     $ cp .vimrc .vimrc.bak

-## make direction, and copy new vimrc to your home directory
+## Make direction, and copy new vimrc to your home directory

     $ mkdir .vim
     $ cp /your_vim_plugin_directory/vimrc ~/.vim/.vimrc